TransparentEdge/terraform-provider-transparentedge/docs/resources/vclconf.md

 ### Required

-- `vclcode` (String) Verbatim of the VCL (Varnish Configuration Language) code configuration to apply.
-After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully applied.
-You can know if a configuration is already in production by running 'terraform plan' and checking the 'productiondate' field.
+- `vclcode` (String) Verbatim of the VCL (_Varnish Configuration Language_) code configuration to apply.
+After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully replicated in all the CDN edge nodes.
+You can check if a configuration is already in production by running `terraform plan` and checking the `productiondate` field.

 ### Read-Only

-- `company` (Number) Company ID that owns this vclconf
+- `company` (Number) Company ID that owns this VCL config
-- `id` (Number) ID of the vclconf
+- `id` (Number) ID of the VCL Config
 - `productiondate` (String) Date when the configuration was fully applied in the CDN
 - `uploaddate` (String) Date when the configuration was uploaded
 - `user` (String) User that created the configuration